survivejs/react-book/manuscript/07_implementing_dnd.md

 * `id` and `onMove` props are extracted from `this.props`.
 We'll use these later on to set up a callback so that the parent of a `Note` can deal with the moving related logic.
 * Finally `connectDragSource` prop wraps the element at `render()`.
 It could be applied to a specific part of it.
 This would be handy for implementing handles for example.

-If you drag a `Note` now, you should see a debug log at the console.
+If you drag a `Note` now, you should see a debug message at the console.

 We still need to make sure `Note` works as a `@DropTarget`.
 Later on this will allow swapping them as we add logic in place.

 W> Note that React DnD doesn't support hot loading perfectly.
-You may need to refresh the browser to see the logs you expect!
+You may need to refresh the browser to see the log messages you expect!

 ### Setting Up `Note` `@DropTarget`